-The 12-step program was first created by the founder of Alcoholics Anonymous in 1939.
-Over the decades, it has been used by millions of people to help with recovery from drug addiction, alcoholism, and a variety of other behavioral disorders.
-While the 12-steps is an effective program for people of all religious backgrounds, the Christian 12-steps really gets to the heart of addiction and recovery.
+The AA 12 steps program was first created by the founder of Alcoholics Anonymous in 1939.
+Over the decades, it has been used by millions of people to help with recovery.
+Recovery from drug addiction, alcoholism, and a variety of other behavioral disorders are all possible.
+While the AA 12 steps program is an effective program for people of all religious backgrounds.
+The Christian 12-steps really gets you to the heart of addiction and recovery.

-Step One of the 12-steps says that the addict must admit they are powerless over alcohol—that their lives have become unmanageable.
-The Christian 12-steps points to the Bible where we read, “I know nothing good lives in me, that is, in my sinful nature.
+Step One of the AA 12 steps says that the addict must admit they are powerless over alcohol—that their lives have become unmanageable.
+The Christian 12 step program points to the Bible where we read.
+“I know nothing good lives in me, that is, in my sinful nature.
 For I have the desire to do what is good, but I cannot carry it out” (Rom.
 7:17).
-In essence, in order to recover from addiction, we need to admit that we cannot do it on our own.
-The Christian 12-steps points to where our strength should come from, and that is from the power of God.
+In essence, in order to recover from addiction, you need to admit that you cannot do it on our own.
+The Christian based AA 12 steps points to where our strength should come from, and that is from the power of God.

 Step Five says that the addict must admit to God, to ourselves, and to another human being the exact nature of our wrongs.
 The Christian 12 steps takes it further and reminds us that “if we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness” (1 John 1:9).
 The Christian 12-steps offers peace and hope as the addict learns to let go of their past and all of its mistakes.